(Last Updated 12/5/2022)

 Clean door handles and other areas that people may touch between journeys using gloves and standard cleaning products.

-Avoid physical contact and have good ventilation (keep the car windows open).
+Perform hand hygiene.
+Avoid physical contact, face away from each other and have good ventilation (keep the car windows open).

 Checklists for safer travel